-How to prevent the top 10 reasons for vet visits that include dental disease and allergies which can be from medication reactions or dog food.
+How to prevent the top 10 Canine Health reasons for your vet visit, which can include dental disease and allergies which can be from medication reactions or dog food.

 TOP 10 VETERINARY VISITS

 Dental disease and food related allergies are among the most common canine health problems in 2018, a shift that indicates an increasingly inappropriate, unhealthy canine pet food diet.